PythonSpring/pyspring-docs/docs/index.md

 - **Decorator-Based Route Mapping**: PySpring now supports a more declarative approach to route definition using decorators, similar to Spring's annotation-based routing.
 This provides a cleaner and more type-safe way to define API endpoints with better IDE support and code organization.

+- **Event System**: PySpring provides a powerful event system that enables event-driven architecture in your applications.
+It features thread-safe event publishing, decorator-based event listeners, and asynchronous event processing.
+The system is fully integrated with the component system and provides type-safe events using Pydantic models.

 ### Getting Started
 To get started with **PySpring**, follow these steps: